 If you want to get out into the fresh air with your family, there are plenty of adventure playgrounds to choose from.
 It doesn't even require a strenuous hike or a long walk.
 Just take the train, the bus or the gondola out into nature and while the kids are having fun on an adventure playground, you can enjoy a picnic and a glass of wine in peace and quiet.

-Swiss Activities Tip: Spend an unforgettable day with the family in breathtaking mountain scenery on the Allmendhubel.
+Swiss Activities Tip: Spend an unforgettable day with the family on Allmendhubel in breathtaking scenery.
 Train ticket, lunch and adventure playground "Flower Park" are included.

 Swiss Activities Tip: In addition to oversized fondue pans for groups and extra-long fondue forks so you don't have to get too close to the hot fire, there are even extra aprons.
 They come with a large pocket for the bread socks and a holder for the wine glass.

-Foodies take note.
-There are over six chocolate factories in Switzerland that you can visit.
+Attention foodies.
+There are over 9 chocolate factories in Switzerland that you can visit.
 At the Maestrani Chocolarium, you'll embark on an interactive experiential tour of the chocolate factory, watch the chocolatiers in production, learn more about 'happiness and chocolate' in an exciting feature film, and get to ask a show confectioner all your questions about the world of chocolate.
 And yes, of course you can also taste a lot of chocolate.
-At the latest when you see the chocolate fountain, there's not much left until you reach the land of milk and honey
+At the latest when you see the chocolate fountain, there's not much left until you reach the land of milk and honey.